Client Problem / Background

-The Client installed LTE/LoRa wireless monitoring sensors on a mining conveyor across their bearing pulleys.
-Installation of the sensors took less than five (5) mins each.
-The Predictive Maintenance system was collecting and displaying data on the dashboard within 30 mins.
+The Client installed LTE/LoRa wireless vibration sensors on a mining conveyor across their bearing pulleys to support a remote bearing vibration monitoring strategy.
+Installation of the the wireless vibration sensors took less than five (5) mins each.
+The wireless vibration monitoring system was collecting, processing and displaying sensor data on the dashboard within 30 mins.

-The client’s condition monitoring team received an automated email alert from a sensor installed on an NDE bearing of a particular pulley reporting a significant increase in vibration.
+The client’s condition monitoring team received an automated email alert from one of the wireless sensors installed on an NDE bearing of a particular pulley reporting a significant increase in vibration RMS acceleration.

 The analytics reported the issue was ‘Unbalance’ related.

-The dashboard analytics also showed a correlating rapid increase in temperature from the sensor’s surface temperature capabilities corroborating a notable issue was forming.
+Temperature data from the dashboard's analytics also showed a correlating rapid increase in temperature from the device’s surface temperature sensor capabilities corroborating a notable issue was forming.

 Vibration data collected manually by the Client with a CSI handheld, after receiving the system's alert, confirmed a sudden increase in unbalance vibration of the particular pulley.

 Validation of the issue was also checked with slow-motion and heat sensing videos which revealed some significant material build up on the inside of the belt pulley.

 The equipment had been offline for a general shutdown and the sudden increase and change in conveyor operation was detected immediately by the Miniotec sensor mounted on the bearing as the equipment was restarted.

 Causal analysis undertaken after the alert was issued established the sudden increase in ‘unbalance’ vibration was likely due to hosing activities that washed material into a heap at the bottom of the pulley rim while the equipment was shutdown, effectively adding a significant weight off-centre.